UdayLab/PAMI/docs/temporalDatabaseStats.md

     print(f'Standard Deviation Transaction Size : {obj.getStandardDeviationTransactionLength()}')

+#### getVarianceTransactionLength()

+   This method returns the variance of the lengths of transactions in a database

+    print(f'Variance in Transaction Sizes : {obj.getVarianceTransactionLength()')

 #### getMinimumPeriod()
    This method returns the minimum period between two transactions in a database.